 B i o g r a p h y

-Ms. Bonifant began her training as a Suzuki violin instructor with Kimberly Meier-Sims at CIM, and has completed numerous other Suzuki violin and viola courses with Carrie Reuning-Hummel, Sarah Bylander-Montzka, Mark Mutter, Gail Johansen, and April Losey.
-Ms. Bonifant is committed to continuing education in her field and routinely attends institutes and workshops around the country.
+Ms. Bonifant began her training as a Suzuki violin instructor with Kimberly Meier-Sims at CIM, and has completed numerous other Suzuki violin and viola training courses with Carrie Reuning-Hummel, Sarah Bylander-Montzka, Mark Mutter, Gail Johansen, and April Losey.
+Ms. Bonifant is committed to continuing education in her field and regularly attends institutes and workshops around the country.

 For more information about the studio, or to inquire about lessons, please visit the Teaching page.